laprej/laprej-www/cv.md

       - Implemented various software components on a real-time/embedded platform (Green Hills INTEGRITY)
       - Extensive use of C/C++, TCP/IP, and CORBA

-  - who: Technical Intern
-    where: Intel Corporation, Hillsboro, OR
-    when:  Summer 2000
-    what: |
-      - Designed and integrated Real-Time Kernel Services for Linux
-      - Investigated and measured kernel interrupt latencies
-      - Updated latency causal analysis tools to Linux 2.3/2.4

-  - who: Summer Intern
-    where: American Power Conversion, West Kingston, RI
-    when:  Summer 1999
-    what: |
-      - Developed a preliminary prototype for PowerChute2000
-      - Promoted to PowerChute network shutdown team member
-      - Lead software tester for PowerChute network shutdown

 teaching:
   - position: Adjunct Instructor at Rensselaer Polytechnic Institute
     detail: |